Skip to content

 As a rule of thumb, an adult should use about a handful of sunscreen for the whole body.
 That’s much more than most people instinctively apply.

-Even water-resistant sunscreen doesn’t last the whole day.
+Even waterproof sunscreen doesn’t last all day.

-It can be a very good idea to make sunscreen a fixed part of your morning routine during the summer months, especially for the face.
+It can be a very good idea to make sunscreen a regular part of your morning routine during the summer months, especially for the face.
 Many day creams already contain SPF, and the same principle applies: the higher the SPF, the better the protection.

 The sun is still your friend